ichermak/RushTIScheduler/README.md

+# !
+Note
+This project has no longer reason to continue since its logic has been integrated into the RushTI project

 # RushTIScheduler
 Python script that generate an optimized schedule for task executions.
 The output is an input file format of RushTI